teambit/docs/docs/troubleshooting/installation-troubleshooting.md

 ```
 global Bit install location was not found in your PATH global variable.
-please run the following command to your bash/zsh profile then re-open the terminal:
+please add the following command to your bash/zsh profile then re-open the terminal:
 export PATH=$HOME/bin:$PATH
 ```